 For example, Phoenix, Arizona, is reputed for frequent heat-related flight delays and cancellations.

 Climate change has also increased heat-related flight delays.

-Are There Solutions to Enable Planes to Take Off in Extreme Heat?
+There Are Solutions to Allow Planes to Take Off in Extreme Heat

 There are a few potential solutions to enable planes to take off in extreme heat.